Page 1: Biography

 Whaler, trader, farmer, accommodation-house keeper, postmaster

-This biography was written by Anthony Dreaver and was first published in the Dictionary of New Zealand Biography Volume 1, 1990
+This biography, written by Anthony Dreaver, was first published in the Dictionary of New Zealand Biography in 1990.

 Agnes Carmont was born at Castle Douglas, Kirkcudbrightshire, Scotland, probably on 2 September 1829, the daughter of Elizabeth Caven and her husband, John Carmont.
 She was raised largely in the household of her uncle, a Glasgow doctor, and by assisting him in his dispensary acquired a knowledge of medicine.
 In 1850 she was engaged for three years as companion help to Mary Ann Clifford, who with her husband, Charles Clifford, farmed the huge Flaxbourne estate in Marlborough, New Zealand.
 She arrived at Wellington on the Phoebe Dunbar in November 1850.

 On 23 May 1854, at Wellington, Agnes Carmont married Hector McDonald, a trader.
 A native of Scotland, Hector McDonald was born probably in 1812, at Rothesay Bay, Isle of Bute.
 His parents' names are unknown, but his grandfather was Donald McColl, a Presbyterian minister, and maternal uncle of Donald McLean, the future native minister of New Zealand.
 At the age of six Hector emigrated with his family to Tasmania, Australia, where they settled at the River Derwent.
 At an early age he joined a whaling vessel, and in 1832 established a shore-whaling station at Kapiti Island, New Zealand.
 When the colonial settlement of Port Nicholson (Wellington) was established in 1840, he turned to trading.
 He ran two schooners between his store at Otaki and the new settlement, trading in Maori produce.